Pleasure and Pain (song)

-"Pleasure and Pain" is a song written by Michael Chapman and Holly Knight, produced by Chapman for Divinyls' second studio album What a Life!
+"Pleasure and Pain" is a song written by Mike Chapman and Holly Knight, produced by Chapman for Divinyls' second studio album What a Life!
 (1985).
-It was released as the album's fourth single in the formats of 7-inch single and 12" single.
+It was released as the album's third single in the formats of 7-inch single and 12" single.
 It became one of their most successful songs, charting at No. 11 in Australia, No. 8 in New Zealand and No. 76 in the United States.

 Reception

 Junkee said, "Literally any Divinyls song ever recorded could have been called "Pleasure & Pain".
 Chrissy Amphlett’s titanic voice was all about pushing prettiness until it became punishing.
 "Pleasure & Pain" is a leather boot, pinned directly into your chest."

 In January 2018, as part of Triple M's "Ozzest 100", the 'most Australian' songs of all time, "Pleasure and Pain" was ranked number 43.